 For employers, partnering with Practera can help to develop your team’s skill sets, capability and enhance workplace culture, while working with Practera gives you access to student project teams, provides opportunities to meet and attract key graduate talent and establishes helpful university and community networks.

-What Employers Say About the Benefits of Participating in a Digital Industry Program?
+What Employers Say About the Digital Industry Program and the related work integrated learning benefits

 Doreen Brown, the CEO of Let’s Get Visible is in the business of creating custom SEO strategies.
 Majority of her time, she is looking after her clients and crafting their messaging.
 One of the pressing challenges for her business is setting aside time to promote her business as a whole.
 “I am a consultant and a lot of my day is spent looking after the clients and their businesses.
-When it comes to my own business, it gets sort of life behind because I focus my time and efforts looking after other people and making sure they and I are carrying out my tasks for them.”
+When it comes to my own business, it can be tough as I focus my time and efforts looking after other people and making sure they are carrying out my tasks for them.”

 When she participated in the USYD Global Scope program, it allowed her student team to look at the business critically as a whole.